nazar-pc/PickMeUp/readme.md

 ## Getting started
 You need only 2 files: `js/jquery.pickmeup.min.js` and `css/pickmeup.min.css`.

+The plugin can also be loaded as AMD or CommonJS module.

 Then you can apply datepicker to any element:
 ```javascript
 $('.date').pickmeup();